kagiko/vaultwarden-wiki/Testing-SSO.md

 ## Setup

 - Checkout the SSO branch, note the path
-- Create a `docker-compose.yml` somewhere with the following contents:
+- Create a `docker-compose.yml` somewhere with the following contents (replace the path as needed):
 ~~~
 services:
   vaultwarden: